weikanglim/go-deviceid/README.md

 # Device ID for Go

-`devid` provides a device ID for a given system, based on the `DevDeviceId` specification.
+`deviceid` provides a device ID for a given system, based on the `DevDeviceId` specification.

 ## Installation